yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 }
 {% endhighlight %}

-Instead of depending concrete classes we should definitely make an abstraction by the help of interfaces and refactor our tiny operating system to accept only abstract services in order to initiate on os start up.
+Instead of depending on concrete classes we should definitely make an abstraction by the help of interfaces and refactor our tiny operating system to accept only abstract services in order to initiate on the os startup.
 See the code below:

 {% highlight java %}
 public class HttpService implements IService {